LBonassi95/NumericTCORE/README.md

 - click
 - sympy

 Use the following commands to install Numeric Tcore.
-We suggest starting with a fresh python environment (we tested with python 3.10).
+We suggest starting with a fresh Python environment (we tested with Python 3.10).

 1. Install dependencies:
 ```